Laupetin/OpenAssetTools/README.md

 You now run `make` manually or use `./scripts/make_release.sh` or `./scripts/make_debug.sh` to build.

 The resulting binaries can be found in `build/bin/<Debug_x86|Release_x86>`.

+## Documentation

+The documentation can be found on the [OpenAssetTools.dev page](https://openassettools.dev).
+It is hosted on Github Pages and its source can be found in the (OAT-Docs Repository)[https://github.com/Laupetin/OAT-Docs].

 ## Legal